stjude/RNAIndel/README.md

 ## What's new in Version 3:
+New implementation with [indelpost](https://github.com/stjude/indelPost), an indel realigner/phaser.
 * faster analysis (typically < 20 min with 8 cores)
 * somatic complex indel calling in RNA-Seq
-* ensemble calling with your own caller (e.g., MuTect2)
+* ensemble calling with your own caller (e.g., GATK HaplotypeCaller/MuTect2)
 * improved sensitivity for homopolymer indels

 ## Usage